diyforvn/esp32RobotCar/README.md

 - Support Line Sensor Mode, Ultrasonic Mode + Servo
 - Manual control with Ps4 Gamepad (Use the SixaxisPairTool software to write the ESP32's MAC address to the PS4.)
 - Can connect BLE control with Phone app
+- It is possible to configure PID parameters, ultrasonic settings, and control mode via the web server.